r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 always work.
 Also one may run some of the steps manually in the VM and then re-start the provisioning.

-By default, the VM is configure to have 2 CPUs and 4G of RAM, which should allow running it on most today's laptops, but this could be increased on systems with more resources for better performance.
+By default, the VM is configured to have 2 CPUs and 4G of RAM, which should allow running it on most today's laptops, but this could be increased on systems with more resources for better performance.
 One way to do this manually from VirtualBox Manager when the VM is not running: look for VM named win10-tst, choose Settings, System.

+If MiKTeX stops working, returning "Access denied." error (and in graphical interface, also a dialog "This app can't run on your PC"), reinstalling MiKTeX manually from the graphical inteface might help, but one might have to delete some of the MiKTeX files manually.

 ## Technical details and limitations of the VM